Action 6: Prioritize PADO products in research and development plans.

 Commitments 37 and 38:

-Dispersible tablet of FTC/TAF on track.
-Bioavailability study on dispersible tablet in July so should have data to start enrollment children between 3 and 25kg, which will be divided into 4 WHO weight bands; parallel enrolment of different age groups will begin in early 2020.
-For low-dose tablet of FTC/TAF, there are 3 separate studies with NRTI backbone; 120/50mg tablet given to children between 14-25kg (around 60 children; will complete enrolment by the end of the year); Plan to compile acceptability and palatability data from children in the study, particularly on the dispersible tablet and will be able to share that.
+Bioavailability study on dispersible tablet should provide data to start enrollment children between 3 and 25kg, which will be divided into 4 WHO weight bands; parallel enrolment of different age groups will begin in early 2020.
+For low-dose tablet of FTC/TAF, there are 3 separate studies with NRTI backbone; 120/50mg tablet given to children between 14-25kg (around 60 children; will complete enrollment by the end of 2019); Plan to compile acceptability and palatability data from children in the study, particularly on the dispersible tablet and will be able to share that.

-1.)
-Study to support FTC/TAF for 14-<25 kg children ≥ 2 y of age – completed screening for all subjects in this cohort week of Sept 23 2019 [Wk 24 as primary endpoint for regulatory submission in Q3 2020][unboosted indication]
+Study to support FTC/TAF for 14-<25 kg children ≥ 2 y of age – completed screening for all subjects in this cohort week of Sept 23 2019 [Wk 24 as primary endpoint for regulatory submission in Q3 2020][unboosted indication].
+Regulatory filing expected in Q3 2020.

 13. Share their methodological approaches to acceptability studies (including palatability and ease of administration) and contribute to a repository held by GAP-f partners to guide future investigation of acceptability for paediatric products.